 A telephone survey of 901 Vancouver residents prior to the launch of Vancouver’s public bike share program showed that a majority (69%) thought it is a good idea for the city, though only 24% said they were likely to use it.
 The survey indicated that the most important factors influencing Vancouverites’ likelihood of using the program were a connected network of protected cycle routes and good weather.

 In contrast, a content analysis of news media indicated that the helmet law was reported as the likely leading barrier to bike share success in Vancouver.
-In both the opinion survey and an observation study, we found that helmets are frequently used (on 75-80% of bicycling trips), but about 57% of cyclists reported not using helmets on at least some trips.
+In both the opinion survey and an observation study, we found that helmets are frequently used (on 75-80% of cycling trips), but about 57% of cyclists reported not using helmets on at least some trips.
 Lack of access to a helmet and discomfort were the primary reasons for non-use.

 The survey data were used to predict who would be leaders in using bike share.
 They were: 1) individuals who currently use transit, walk, and car share, 2) post-secondary students and 3) individuals who currently don’t cycle for transportation but who would consider it.
 These findings can help to inform planning, implementation and promotion of a bike share system in this city and others like it.